codeanywhere/documentation-old/overview/registerlogin.md

 - Using your GitHub account
 - Using your Facebook account

-In case you choose any of the oAuth methods, you'll have to authorize Codeanywhere for it to use certain features.
+In case you choose any of the oAuth methods, you'll have to authorize Codeanywhere for it to be able to access it again.

 ## Login